SergeyDjam/purple-vk-plugin/README.rst

 ------------------

-Plugin binaries can be downloaded from https://bitbucket.org/olegoandreev/purple-vk-plugin/downloads Binary builds are named purple-vk-plugin-VERSION-bin.tar.gz.
+Plugin binaries can be downloaded from https://bitbucket.org/olegoandreev/purple-vk-plugin/downloads Binary builds are named purple-vk-plugin-VERSION-linux-bin.tar.gz.
 The archive contains both i386 and x86-64 builds.
 Included install script copies plugin .so file and data files into required directories.

 Binaries were built on CentOS 6.5, so should be compatible with rather old distros (since 2009-2010).